Get

 Can Dogs Eat Corn?

-You may have come across corn allergies in dogs, but the truth is, dogs that are truly allergic to corn are very rare.
-However, if you are feeding your dog corn and notice that they are developing itchy or flakey skin or digestive issues, they could be sensitive to corn.
+You may have come across corn allergies in dogs, but the truth is that dogs that are truly allergic to corn are very rare.
+However, if you are feeding corn to your dog and notice that they are developing itchy or flakey skin or digestive issues, they could be sensitive to corn.
 In that case, you want to avoid corn and find a different grain to feed your dog.
 While there’s no doubt there are a few dogs that can’t handle corn, the majority of them can eat it without any issues.
 If you have any questions about food allergies in dogs, speak with your veterinarian.

 Corn That Is Safe for Dogs

-Popcorn is also safe for dogs as long as you limit their exposure to the kernels and ensure that the popcorn is unflavored.
+Popcorn is also safe for dogs, as long as you limit their exposure to the kernels and ensure that the popcorn is unflavored.
 Popcorn can make for a simple and safe snack or treat as long as it is fed in moderation.

 Safe Corn for Dogs

-Image Credit: Couleur, Pixabay
+Image Credit: yousafbhutta, Pixabay

 Health Benefits of Corn for Dogs

-Not only is corn safe for dogs, but it also has a variety of health benefits.
+So now we know that corn is at least safe for our canine companions, the next obvious question would be is corn good for dogs?
+Well not only is corn safe for dogs, but it also has a variety of health benefits.
 Corn is chock full of beneficial nutrients.

 Health Benefits of Corn for Dogs